ehlke-hepworth/time_series_visualizer/README.md

 ### Information on Data Caputred and Presented in this application.
 The application identifies both the number of devices and the number of paramters per device.
 If the paramter contains numeric data, the information is plotted on a line graph, otherwise, if the parameter contaings text, its presented in a table.
-- There are two Sensors, DeviceFoo and DeviceBar.
+- There are two Devices, device.foo and device.bar
-- Each Sensor has 17 Parameters.
+- Each Device has 17 Parameters.
 - These Paramters contain data in either text or numeric format.
 - See the screenshots under Step 7 for more details.

 ## Before starting
 Please note:
-- This application is optimised for laptop resolutions
+- This application is optimised for laptop-sized screens

 ## Technology Stack
 SQLite, FastAPI, Python, React.js